 The game offers an open world and allows the player to choose from eight different "Edgerunners", operatives that serve society in Night City (the fictional setting for the game's story) and then control and customise them as they see fit.
 According to decisions the player makes, various alternate endings are possible.

-A PS5 version of the game, while not confirmed as yet, would really make the most of its powerful REDengine 4, too, as well as the super cool Blade Runner-style art design.
+Indeed, a PS5 version of the game would really make the most of Cyberpunk's powerful REDengine 4, as well as the super cool Blade Runner-style art design.
 The PS5's officially confirmed Radeon Navi GPU, Ryzen 7nm Zen 2 CPU, and super-fast SSD should be perfect for making Cyberpunk look and run great.

 Ghost of Tsushima